rimchristian/Predictive-Analytics-for-Purchase-Behavior/README.md

 - Developed personas, including descriptions of each group, to guide marketing and retention strategies.

-## Recommendations
-- Provided actionable recommendations for the credit card provider based on the analysis and personas.
-- Suggested tailored marketing campaigns and retention strategies for specific customer segments.
-- Highlighted key insights into customer behavior and attrition risk factors.

 1. Persona 1: "Young Professionals"
 Age: 25-35
 Income category: High